AndersDeath/diary2/000-current.md

 # 14 May - Sunday - Kaş - 227 day of immigration

 Today I had a lot of time for my own personal development and things.
 I like such days.
 We are sitting in a cafe in Kash and do deals on our Laptops.
 I dressed as an old person.
 I updated readme project finally and it's amazing.
 I also updated introduction for my new interviews.
 I want to try express myself better.
+It's very important thing that I usually lose.